 - After wiping it down with a wet cloth, you should be able to run your hand over it without feeling any tiny bumps.
 If you have over-sanded, you'll need to repeat the process with the paint, and then sand it again after it's dry (this time, with a lighter hand).
 Okay, so wipe off any dust with a wet cloth, dry it, and grab the clear coat.
-Spray on a clear coat the same way as before, 3 times, 1st time 30%, 2nd time 90%, and 3rd time 100% coverage.
+Spray on a clear coat the same way as before, three times, 1st time 30%, 2nd time 90%, and 3rd time 100% coverage.
 Let this dry and if you like, give it another coat.
 It doesn't necessarily need it, but I like giving it that extra protection.
 Once this is dry (which will take another day or so), grab that sand paper and block again, this is the last time I promise!
 Sand it with the 800 again, this time getting the whole tank but very lightly.
 Remember, this is only for dust and bugs that may have gotten stuck to the paint while drying.

 - All done sanding?!
 Okay, you want to wipe it down again, making sure there is no dust or loose stuff on it, with a wet cloth is best, then dry it.
 Now grab some of that wax polish, put it on a soft cloth, and start buffering the tank.
 Rub it in nicely.
-I find this is where I start to really get some satisfaction as I can see the tank starting to shine and look real nice!
+I find this is where I start to really get some satisfaction as I can see the tank starting to shine and look really nice!
 Get the whole tank all waxed up and that's it.